 Getting services started can be an overwhelming task.
 Southwestern Human Services is happy to assist you in obtaining the services that are necessary for your child.
 If you have questions, please call the BHRS Department at (412) 831-8211 and ask for the intake coordinator.
 You can also complete the referral form and mail, fax, or drop it off at our office.
 A list of resources is also included to support you in taking steps to obtaining BHRS.

 In order to qualify for BHRS, your child must have active medical assistance.
-The DPW website will guide you through the MA application process http://www.dpw.state.pa.us/foradults/healthcaremedicalassistance/index.htm.
+The DHS website will guide you through the MA application process http://www.dhs.pa.gov/citizens/healthcaremedicalassistance/.
 You can also follow the directions on the MA Loophole letter to apply for MA even if you are not financially qualified.

 For more information regarding Mental Health services in Allegheny county, please visit http://www.alleghenycounty.us/dhs/youth-mh-services.aspx.

-If your child is diagnosed with a mental illness or mental retardation, you can apply for supports coordination services.
-Supports Coordinators will assist you through the process of obtaining necessary services that are needed to support your child and will become a valuable member or your child’s treatment team.
+Your child may qualify to receive supports coordination services.
+Supports Coordinators will assist you through the process of obtaining necessary services that are needed to support your child and will become a valuable member of your child’s treatment team.